 In the second case, we assume that all critical bins include another item in addition to the medium item.
-We claim that at the end of serving a sequence all bins, except possibly two, have level at least 2/3.
+We claim that, at the end of packing a sequence, all bins, except possibly two, have level at least 2/3.
 First, we verify this for non-critical bins (bins without medium items).
 If a non-critical bin is opened by a large item, it clearly has level higher than 2/3.
 All other non-critical bins only include items of size at most 1/2.
 Hence, these bins, except possibly the last one, include at least two items.
-Among the non-critical bins that include two items, consider two bins $b_i$ and $b_j$ (i < j) that have levels smaller than 2/3.
-Since $b_j$ contains at least two items, at least one of them has size smaller than 1/3.
-This item could fit in $b_i$ by the FF property.
+Among the non-critical bins that include two items, consider two bins b_i and b_j (i < j) that have levels smaller than 2/3.
+Since b_i contains at least two items, at least one of them has size smaller than 1/3.
+This item could fit in b_i by the FF property.
 We conclude that all non-critical bins, except possibly two, have level at least 2/3.
-Now, suppose two critical bins $b_i$ and $b_j$ have levels smaller than 2/3.
-Consider the first non-medium item x which is packed in $b_j$ (in the second case, such an item exists).
+Now, suppose two critical bins b_i and b_j have levels smaller than 2/3.
+Consider the first nonmedium item x which is packed in b_i (in the second case, such an item exists).
 Since a medium item is packed in the bin, x should be either tiny or small.
-If x is small, then the level of $b_j$ is at least 1/2 + 1/3, which contradicts the level of $b_j$ being smaller than 2/3.
-Similarly, x cannot be a tiny item of size larger than 1/6 (since $1/2 + 1/6 \ge 2/3$ ).
+If x is small, then the level of b_j is at least 1/2 + 1/3, which contradicts the level of b_i being smaller than 2/3.
+Similarly, x cannot be a tiny item of size larger than 1/6 (since $1/2 + 1/6 \ge 2/3$).
 Hence, x is a tiny item of size at most 1/6.
-This implies that at the time the online algorithm packs x, bin $b_i$ has a virtual level of at least 5/6.
+This implies that at the time the online algorithm packs x, bin b_i has a virtual level of at least 5/6.
 The virtual level is at most 1/6 larger than the actual level (the final level).
-Hence, the actual level of $b_i$ is at least 5/6 - 1/6 = 2/3.
+Hence, the actual level of b_i is at least 5/6 - 1/6 = 2/3.
 We conclude that at most one critical bin has level smaller than 2/3.
-To summarize, at most three bins have level smaller than 2/3.
-Hence, the cost of the algorithm is at most $3/2 \text{ OPT}(\sigma) + 3$ .